Karmak23/licorn/docs/core/lmc.en.rst

 Usage
 =====

+.. warning:: this section needs to be rewritten.
+The whole process is much more simple, now that we have the `foundations.settings` module.

 Once the LMC is instanciated, there are 2 ways for using it:

 * **locally** (from inside the daemon), the LMC holds the real system controllers and unit-objects, making them accessible anywhere (`LMC` is a global object).